 When choosing an omnichannel customer support software, look for enterprise-grade security that meets international security and privacy benchmarks, particularly focusing on:

 Platforms that meet these compliances demonstrate a commitment to data security by adhering to rigorous guidelines and policies.
 ISO 27001 and SOC 2 Type II are both recognized worldwide, and organizations meeting these standards must pass external audits from accredited certification bodies.
 Depending on your industry and location, you may also need to look for other security compliances such as HIPAA for healthcare, GDPR for Europe, and PIPEDA for Canada.

 To ensure the security and reliability of your data, you should also look for security features that follow industry best practices.
 These features will help to mitigate risks to your organization and your customers:

-As mentioned earlier, omnichannel customer support platforms are uniquely positioned to provide customers with a personalized experience.
+As mentioned earlier, omnichannel customer support software is uniquely positioned to provide customers with a personalized experience.
 Offering personalized service can become a major factor in winning new business, as 66% of customers said they would switch brands if they felt they were being “treated like a number, not an individual”.
 The desire for personalization in customer service isn’t surprising given that only 10% of customers strongly agree that most brands meet their CX expectations.